EiffelWebFramework/ROC/Readme.txt

-CMS Hyperemedia API and Adaptive Web Design
+CMS Hypermedia API and Adaptive Web Design
 ============================================

 A content management system is not a simple domain.
 This example shows how to build a basic Hypermedia API for a CMS using HTML5 and progressive enhacement.
-The idea is based on an existing Eiffel CMS, the goal is learn the domain and create a new modular CMS.
+The idea is based on an existing [Eiffel CMS] (https://github.com/EiffelWebFramework/cms), the goal is learn the domain and create a new modular CMS.

 Persistence
 ============
-The current solution uses MySQL and only handle the nodes concept.
+The current solution uses MySQL and only handle users and nodes concept.

 Authentication/Authorization